 The pictures below show the fire ring and dome of the Egg coated with fat and grease after being used for a few months:

 - Fill the Egg up with mostly fresh charcoal nearly to the top of the fire ring.
 Light it.

 - When the lump has caught, put in the platesetter, stainless steel grid and anything else you want cleaned.
-This includes the daisy wheel.
+This includes the daisy wheel, if that needs cleaning.